L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Cauchy factorization of the GFT

 \section{Cauchy factorization of the GFT}

 We first generalize the result of \cite{fernandez-menduina2025fast} to remove the constraints on the eigenvalues and updates (see \cref{sup:deflation} for details) by introducing \textit{Cauchy factors}, which will play a similar role to the Cauchy matrices in \eqref{eq:icassp} for the case of arbitrary graphs.
-While we focus on the Laplacian case, the following results hold for any symmetric matrix. \begin{definition}[Cauchy factor (CF)] Let $\mathcal{S}$ denote the set of indices corresponding to distinct eigenvalues $\lambda_i$ such that $\bt z = \bt U^\top \bt v$ has nonzero entries in the associated eigenspaces, and define the symmetric matrix $\tilde{\bt L} = \bt L + \rho\bt v\bt v^\top$.
-The associated Cauchy factor is defined as
+While we focus on the Laplacian case, the following results hold for any symmetric matrix. \begin{definition}[Cauchy factor (CF)] Let $\mathcal{S}$ denote the set of \chan{eigenvalue indices selecting 1) distinct eigenvalues, and among them, 2) those with corresponding eigenvectors not orthogonal to $\bt v$}, and define the symmetric matrix $\tilde{\bt L} = \bt L + \rho\bt v\bt v^\top$.
+The associated Cauchy factor is

 where $\bt C(\bfnew_{\mathcal S}, \bfbase_{\mathcal S})$ is an OCLM, $\bt I$ is the identity on invariant spectral directions of dimension $(n - |\mathcal S|)$, and $\bt P_{\mathcal S}$ permutes the basis so that invariant and affected components are grouped together. \end{definition}